 With the weedless top-water bait, you’ll want to cast it right into the weeds, let it set a second or two, and slowly work it back across the top of the pads and floating vegetation.
 It’s a good idea to pause your bait from time to time, as this gives the fish a chance to zero in on the bait.

 Bass know when the bait splashes down and follow it across the weeds, coming up through the weeds to nail your bait.

 Once the water boils around your bait, you’ll need to set the hook hard, as you need to force the fish up to the surface and out of the weeds, skipping it along the top of the weeds to keep it from being hung up.

-With Northland Reed Runner spinnerbaits or their Buzzard buzz baits, the key is to getting your bait up on the surface, working in open water and then skipping over and across the weeds.
-When using spinnerbaits, when coming into an open pocket, it’s a good Idea to let your bait drop, to helicopter down into the opening.
+With Northland Reed Runner spinnerbaits or their Buzzard buzz baits, the key is to get your bait up on the surface, working in open water and then skipping over and across the weeds.
+When using spinnerbaits, when coming into an open pocket, it’s a good idea to let your bait drop, to helicopter down into the opening.

 Because these baits are weedless, you won’t need to worry about snagging up as the hook is buried inside the plastic worm.

 In the summer, the best fishing happens early morning and late afternoon when the sun is at its lowest point when the fish are on the prowl.

 Summer fishing can be hot in more ways than one, but once you’ve figured out how to fish the weeds, hot summer days on the water will be a lot more enjoyable.